angular/angular/modules/angular2/docs/web_workers/web_workers.md

 This code is nearly the same as the TypeScript version with just a couple key differences:
 * We don't have a `loader.js` file.
 Dart applications don't need this file because you don't need a module loader.
 * We pass a `SendPort` to `bootstrapWebWorker`.
 Dart applications use the Isolate API, which communicates via Dart's Port abstraction.
 When you call `bootstrap` from the UI thread, angular starts a new Isolate to run your application logic.
 When Dart starts a new Isolate it passes a `SendPort` to that Isolate so that it can communicate with the Isolate that spawned it.
 You need to pass this `SendPort` to `bootstrapWebWorker` so that Angular can communicate with the UI.
 * You need to set up `ReflectionCapabilities` on both the UI and Worker.
 Just like writing non-concurrent Angular2 Dart applications you need to set up the reflector.
 You should not use Reflection in production, but should use the angular 2 transformer to remove it in your final JS code.
 Note there's currently a bug with running the transformer on your UI code (#3971).
 You can (and should) pass the file where you call `bootstrapWebWorker` as an entry point to the transformer, but you should not pass your UI index file to the transformer until that bug is fixed.

 ## Writing WebWorker Compatible Components
 You can do almost everything in a WebWorker component that you can do in a typical Angular 2 Component.
 The main exception is that there is **no** DOM access from a WebWorker component.
 In Dart this means you can't import anything from `dart:html` and in JavaScript it means you can't use `document` or `window`.
 Instead you should use data bindings and if needed you can inject the `Renderer` along with your component's `ElementRef` directly into your component and use methods such as `setElementProperty`, `setElementAttribute`, `setElementClass`, `setElementStyle`, `invokeElementMethod`, and `setText`.
-Not that you **cannot** call `getNativeElementSync`.
+Note that you **cannot** call `getNativeElementSync`.
 Doing so will always return `null` when running in a WebWorker.
 If you need DOM access see [Running Code on the UI](#running-code-on-the-ui).

 ## WebWorker Design Overview
 When running your application in a WebWorker, the majority of the angular core along with your application logic runs on the worker.
 The two main components that run on the UI are the `Renderer` and the `RenderCompiler`.
 When running angular in a WebWorker the bindings for these two components are replaced by the `WebWorkerRenderer` and the `WebWorkerRenderCompiler`.
 When these components are used at runtime, they pass messages through the [MessageBroker](#messagebroker) instructing the UI to run the actual method and return the result.
 The [MessageBroker](#messagebroker) abstraction allows either side of the WebWorker boundary to schedule code to run on the opposite side and receive the result.
 You can use the [MessageBroker](#messagebroker) Additionally, the [MessageBroker](#messagebroker) sits on top of the [MessageBus](#messagebus).
 MessageBus is a low level abstraction that provides a language agnostic API for communicating with angular components across any runtime boundary such as `WebWorker <--> UI` communication, `UI <--> Server` communication, or `Window <--> Window` communication.

 See the diagram below for a high level overview of how this code is structured: